Palindromic k-Factorization in Pure Linear Time: Linear-Time Algorithm

 \begin{lemma} Algorithm EOPL correctly computes the array $\PL$. \end{lemma}

 \begin{proof} The computation of $\PL$ by Algorithm~EOPL differs from the correct computation by Algorithm~\ref{a:nlogn} in a few points.
 The use of smoothed chunks is justified by Lemmas~\ref{l:smooth},~\ref{l:O1smooth}, so below we take smoothing into account speaking about correctness of the arrays $\PRE[p]$.
-We prove the lemma by induction, with an obvious base and F1b as the hypothesis; more precisely, we assume that at the start of a new phase with $s[n]$, the array $\PL[0..n{-}1]$ and all arrays $\PRE[p]$ are correct, where $p$ runs through the set of live periods of $s[0..n{-}1]$ (i.e., $s[0..n{-}1]$ has a $p$-periodic suffix with at least one $p$-periodic palindrome in it).
+We prove the lemma by induction, with an obvious base and F1b as the hypothesis; more precisely, we assume that at the start of a new phase with $s[n]$, the array $\PL[1..n{-}1]$ and all arrays $\PRE[p]$ are correct, where $p$ runs through the set of live periods of $s[1..n{-}1]$ (i.e., $s[1..n{-}1]$ has a $p$-periodic suffix with at least one $p$-periodic palindrome in it).

-First we note that in an aborted phase some predictions in F2c can be made beyond the actual end of the phase (i.e., the phase processes $s[n..n{+}i{-}1]$, and updates are made for more than $i$ elements of $W$ and $\PRE[p]$).
-For $W$, this does not matter, because $W$ is translated to $\PL$ one element at a time; see F4a.
-For $\PRE[p]$, the situation means that the actual symbol $s[n{+}i]$ breaks period $p$, because it differs from the predicted symbol which preserved the period; thus, $p$ is dead and $\PRE[p]$ will be cleared if more $p$-series appear in the future.
+In an aborted phase, some predictions in F2c are made beyond the actual end of the phase (the phase processes $s[n..n{+}i{-}1]$, and updates are made for more than $i$ elements of $W$ and $\PRE[p]$).
+For $W$, this does not matter, because $W$ is translated to $\PL$ one element per iteration (F4a) and is initialized at the beginning of each phase (F1c).
+For $\PRE[p]$, the situation means that $p$ will become dead at the $(n{+}i)$th iteration: the actual symbol $s[n{+}i]$ differs from the predicted symbol which preserved the period.

-Next, if $p$ is alive for $s[0..n{+}i{-}1]$, all necessary updates for $\PRE[p]$ were made at steps F2c, F4d (useful if a palindrome dies while its period survives), and S3a/S4a.
+Next, if $p$ is alive for $s[1..n{+}i{-}1]$, all necessary updates for $\PRE[p]$ were made at steps F2c, F4c (useful if a palindrome dies while its period survives), and S3a/S4a.
 Note that repeated updates using the same palindrome (say, first at step F2c and then at F4b) cannot harm.
 Finally, all palindromes ending in $s[n{-}1..n{+}i{-}2]$ were used to update $W$, so $\PL[n..n{+}i{-}1]$ is computed according to rule \eqref{e:dp}.
 The result now follows. \end{proof}

-\begin{lemma} If Algorithm EOPL spends, apart from the $\append$ queries, $O(\log P+i)$ time for each phase of $i$ iterations, where $P$ is the period of the longest suffix-palindrome at the start of the phase, then it works in $O(n)$ time. \end{lemma} \begin{proof} For a phase of $t$ iterations, $\log P= O(t)$, giving us $O(1)$ time per iteration.
-A phase of less than $t$ iterations either was aborted or fell into the case F1d; in any case, it was followed by an increment of $\maxPal$ by at least $P/2$.
-Since $\maxPal$ never decreases and the iterator performs $n$ $\append$'s in $O(n)$ time, we obtain the desired bound. \end{proof}

-In the next subsection we show how to organize the details of Algorithm~EOPL in order to satisfy the time bound of Lemma~\ref{l:eopltime}.